Our Experience

-If you are in an apartment or condo – kudos to you!
-You are already using less energy than many people.
-Pat yourself on the back!
-This section may help you make your place more comfortable, by reducing drafts, heat and cold.
-There are also some ideas on how to spend less money on energy.
+If you live in an apartment or condo—kudos to you!
+You’re already using less energy than many others.
+Give yourself a pat on the back!
+This section can help you make your space more comfortable by reducing drafts and improving temperature control.
+For additional tips on saving money and energy, check out Reduce energy use.

 Find and seal air leaks30% (heat)Caulking windows, sealing doors, filling gaps in protrusions.